Aeliot-Tm/osticket-ai-auto-dept-transfer/README.md

 2. **Auto-transfer on ticket creation** - automatically analyze and transfer new tickets

+3. **Include analyzed file content in the transfer decision message** (`show_files_content`)
+   - When enabled, internal notes will include the extracted text from processed attachments.
+   - Always shows a list of ignored files (if any) with the reason.

-3. **Enable Debug Logging** - log processing details and AI requests for debugging
+4. **Enable Debug Logging** - log processing details and AI requests for debugging

 ### Departments with Manual Transfer Button